NervanaSystems/ngraph/doc/sphinx/source/core/constructing-graphs/execute.rst

-This section explains how to manually perform the steps that would normally be performed by a framework :term:`bridge` to execute a computation. nGraph graphs are targeted toward automatic construction; it is far easier for a processor ( a CPU, GPU, or `custom silicon`_) to execute a computation than it is for a human to map out how that computation happens.
+This section explains how to manually perform the steps that would normally be performed by a framework :term:`bridge` to execute a computation. nGraph graphs are targeted toward automatic construction; it is far easier for a processor (a CPU, GPU, or `custom silicon`_) to execute a computation than it is for a human to map out how that computation happens.
 Unfortunately, things that make by-hand graph construction simpler tend to make automatic construction more difficult, and vice versa.

-Nevertheless, it can be helpful to break down what is happening during graph construction in order to understand what a programmatic approach can do better, especially as parameters increase, or as graphs become especially large.
+Nevertheless, it can be helpful to break down what is happening during graph construction.
+One of the most common goals of many showcase-level AI technologies is the efficiency  network-based approach is to consider the goal of the programmatic approaches, (requiring less memory, reducing energy -- especially as parameters increase, or as graphs become especially large) can result in any desired efficiencies.

-The documetation that follows explains two approaches frameworks can use to compile with nGraph operations.
+The documetation that follows explains two approaches frameworks can use to compile with nGraph operations:

 * :ref:`Using complete shapes <scenario_one>`
 * :ref:`Using partial shapes <scenario_two>`